 Our work has also resulted in systemic reform that has helped at-risk children avoid injury, harm and damages in foster care and other child welfare settings.

-The firm‘s team of experienced children’s rights attorneys are led by founding partner Howard Talenfeld, an advocate nationally recognized for his work with foster care and disabilities class action and damages claims in Florida, New York and throughout the country.
+The firm‘s team of experienced children’s rights attorneys are led by founding partner and Business Unit Leader Howard Talenfeld.
+An advocate nationally recognized for almost three decades of work with foster care and disabilities class action and damages claims in Florida, New York and throughout the country, Howard has built a team of the most dedicated child advocates.

-Where other firms seek to pursue foster care damage claims simply as personal injury negligence cases, Talenfeld Law brings a unique approach to the representation of foster care and other at-risk children, the physically disabled, the developmentally disabled, medically fragile children, and those with mental illness.
+Where other firms seek to pursue foster care damage claims simply as personal injury negligence cases, Justice for Kids brings a unique approach to the representation of foster care and other at-risk children, the physically disabled, the developmentally disabled, medically fragile children, and those with mental illness.

-Our creativity in applying the law on behalf of vulnerable children who have been physically abused, sexually abused, or neglected under the care of the state and its contracted private providers, while in foster care and other child welfare settings sets Talenfeld Law apart from other law firms.
+Our creativity in applying the law on behalf of vulnerable children who have been physically abused, sexually abused, or neglected under the care of the state and its contracted private providers, while in foster care and other child welfare settings sets Justice for Kids apart from other law firms.
 We pursue cases of negligence and wrongful death and often pursue cases as violations of children’s civil rights.

 As true advocates for our child clients, we help protect their damages recovery by establishing life care plans, which are protected by trusts and structured settlements intended to serve the needs of children often facing a lifetime of specialized care.

-Our team of five attorneys has secured millions of dollars in verdicts and settlements for abused, disabled and injured children.
-Our lawsuits, settlements and case rulings have not only delivered damage awards to children injured or harmed under the state’s care, but the team’s novel approaches have also led to successes that have helped change case law.
+This has secured millions of dollars in verdicts and settlements for abused, disabled and injured children.
+Our lawsuits, settlements, and case rulings have not only delivered damage awards to children injured or harmed under the state’s care.
+The team’s novel approaches also have helped change case law.

 A 1998 class action lawsuit, Ward v.
 Kearney, brought by Talenfeld with the Youth Law Center against the Department of Children and Family Services (“DCF”), resulted in a consent decree that established institutional reforms in the Broward County, Florida foster care system and almost tripled the state’s budget for Broward County’s child welfare system.